department-of-veterans-affairs/vets-website/va-gov/pages/health-care/health-needs-conditions/mental-health.md

 Or call 1-877-WAR VETS (<a href="tel:+18779278387">1-877-927-8387</a>) to speak to a fellow Combat Veteran about your experiences, 24 hours a day, 7 days a week, 365 days a year.

-#### If you'd like to connect with other Veterans, families, and local services

-You can visit our Make the Connection website.
+**If you'd like to connect with other Veterans, families, and local services,** you can visit our Make the Connection website.
 This site connects millions of Veterans, and their family members and friends, to local VA and community mental health resources.
 Visit the site to access these referral resources, and hear Veteran testimonials of strength and recovery.
 [Go to Make the Connection](https://maketheconnection.net/).

 ### Will using mental health services at VA put my career at risk?